COURSE UNIT TITLE

 Planned Learning Activities and Teaching Methods

-1) All selected teaching material written and visual are notified prior to the semester.
-Syllabus maybe altered with due notice.
+1. All selected reading material, written and visual, are notified prior to the semester on DEÜ distance learning portal Sakai's interactive site.
+The syllabus maybe altered with due notice.

 Assessment Methods